 Eliasson believed that the ice was beautiful, and you can smell it, touch it, and essentially lay your hands on it to witness the cooling and the melting.
-Touching the ice is like touching Greenland, which would make people have an emotional connection with the environment.
+Touching the ice is like touching Greenland, making people have an emotional connection with the environment.

 You get a clear picture of what they say when they are talking about the climate in Greenland.
 He explained that the ice would give people a sense of what he means when he says the Greenland ice caps are melting.

 The artist thought that his artwork would spark an emotional connection between the public and otherwise unemotional things.
-It was also his aim to encourage big players, including the government and the appropriate department, to act accordingly.
-Furthermore, he wanted to initiate a discussion in the private and the public sector and give them a reason to get to work and protect the environment.
+He aimed to encourage big players, including the government and the appropriate department, to act accordingly.
+Furthermore, he wanted to initiate a discussion in the private and public sectors and give them a reason to work and protect the environment.

 Why should everyone be concerned?